Neena Raj Sep 19, 2025

 • Analytical ability to spot risks, inconsistencies, or errors in documentation

-• Strong organizational and multitasking abilities to manage multiple contracts simultaneously
+• Strong organisational and multitasking abilities to manage multiple contracts simultaneously

 • Communication skills to liaise between legal, procurement, and project teams